-In our opinion, except for the possible effects of the matter described in the basis for qualified opinion paragraph:
+In our opinion, except for the possible effects of matter described in the basis for qualified opinion paragraph:

-- the Financial Report gives a true and fair view of the Group's financial result of fundraising appeal activities for the financial year ended 30 June 2017; - the Financial Report has been properly drawn up, and the associated records have been properly kept for the period from 1 July 2016 to 30 June 2017, in accordance with the Charitable Fundraising Act (NSW) 1991 and Regulations; - money received as a result of fundraising appeal activities conducted during the period from 1 July 2016 to 30 June 2017 has been properly accounted for and applied in accordance with the Charitable Fundraising Act (NSW) 1991 and Regulations; and - there are reasonable grounds to believe that the Group will be able to pay its debts as and when they fall due.
+- the Financial Report gives a true and fair view of the Group's financial result of fundraising appeal activities for the financial year ended 30 June 2018; - ii. the Financial Report has been properly drawn up, and the associated records have been properly kept for the period from 1 July 2017 and 30 June 2018, in accordance with the Charitable Fundraising Act (NSW) 1991 and Regulations; - iii. money received as a result of fundraising appeal activities conducted during the period from 1 July 2017 to 30 June 2018 has been properly accounted for and applied in accordance with the Charitable Fundraising Act (NSW) 1991 and Regulations; and - iv. there are reasonable grounds to believe that the Group will be able to pay its debts as and when they fall due.